PerfectlySoft/PerfectDocs/guide/MongoDB-Database.md

 # MongoDB Database

-Use the MongoDatabase class to create a reference to a named database using provided MongoClient instance.
+Use the MongoDB Database class to create a reference to a named database using provided MongoClient instance.

 Create new Mongo Database connection: